 18 October 2016.
 Accident in railway transport at siding track No. 14 of Petrašiūnai railway yard of the Kaunas railway station.
 In the course of the accident a shunting locomotive No. 7477 driving next to the locomotive TEM TMH 026, which was parked at switch No. 19, pressed an employee.
-The employee was severely injured, damage to both shunting lokomotives was minimal.
-Safety investigation stage - data collection.
+The employee was severely injured, damage to both shunting locomotives was minimal.
+Safety investigation stage - factual report consultation.